TimeBandit/personal-site/src/posts/2022-01-05-how-to-create-a-copyright-shortcode-in-nunjucks.md

 tags:
   - post
 ---
-In this brief post I'll describe the process of automating your website copyright notice with Eleventy (11ty).
+In this brief post, I'll describe the process of automating your website copyright notice with Eleventy (11ty).

 ## Intro